Chris Evans (presenter): Personal life

 In March 2008, Evans said in his Radio 2 blog that he had taken "magic mushrooms" two days before attending a Meat Loaf concert at the Royal Albert Hall.
 He said: "I thought I was chronicling the Albert Hall moving sideways on the back of a giant rock and roll crab, something I didn't think the world should miss."
 A Metropolitan Police spokeswoman said the force would investigate any reports of class A drug-taking.

 A fan of fast cars, and particularly Ferraris, Evans was banned from driving for 56 days in 2001 and fined £600 after admitting to a speeding charge at Staines Magistrates' Court after being stopped by Surrey Police when driving at 105 mi/h on the A3 road in Esher in January 2001.
 In 2005 Evans crashed his silver Ferrari 575M Maranello into a verge near his then Surrey home.
 On 18 May 2008, Evans attended RM Auctions/Sotheby's Ferrari auction in Maranello, Italy, and bought a 1961 250 GT Spyder California SWB formerly owned by US actor James Coburn for the then world record price of 6.4 million euros.
 In May 2010 he bought a 1963 Ferrari 250 GTO, one of only thirty-six built, for £12 million.
 Reportedly he sold three Ferraris from his collection to pay for it.
 He sold it three years later for $25 million to a Swiss collector.

-In August 2002, Evans was one of seven onboard the sailing yacht Nausicaa, in the Solent, when one of the crew members, James Ward — landlord of Evans's local pub, the White Horse in Hascombe, Surrey — was struck by a sailing boom, knocked overboard and drowned.
+In August 2002, Evans was one of seven onboard the sailing yacht Nausicaa, in the Solent, when one of the crew members, James Ward — landlord of Evans's local pub, the White Horse in Hascombe, Surrey — was struck by the yachts boom, knocked overboard and drowned.
 Evans was said to be "deeply shocked and saddened" by the incident.

 In September 2007, Evans and Shishmanian started taking helicopter lessons at Shoreham Airport.

 Evans is a first cousin of the father of former Scottish Rugby internationals Max Evans and Thom Evans.

 Evans is also an ambassador for The Scout Association.

-On 15 November 2016, Evans was awarded an honorary degree from York St John University; he was presented this by university's chancellor Archbishop Dr John Sentamu at York Minster.
+On 15 November 2016, Evans was awarded an honorary degree from York St John University; he was presented this by university's chancellor John Sentamu at York Minster.
 On 3 May 2018, Evans's mother Minnie died at the age of 92.

 On 21 August 2023, Evans revealed he was being treated for melanoma; on 20 September, he revealed he was now cancer-free.

 In August 2023 Evans flipped over an auto rickshaw at his own festival in Hampshire and two passengers sustained minor injuries.